Designed for community archives

 Grant-ready export

-EAD3 and BagIt outputs, accepted by NLHF and other funders.
-Demonstrate impact with a professional catalogue.
+EAD3 and BagIt outputs designed to support NLHF-style digitisation workflows and reporting conversations with other grant programmes.
+Demonstrate impact with a standards-aligned catalogue.

 FAQ